ropensci/datapack/README.md

 ## Installation Notes

-The *datapackage* R package requires the R package *redland*,  which requires the Redland C libraries.
+The *datapack* R package requires the R package *redland*,  which requires the Redland C libraries.
-The following instructions illustrate how to install *datapackage* and its requirements.
+The following instructions illustrate how to install *datapack* and its requirements.

 ### Installing on Mac OS X